Mapping China's Global Investments and Inequality

 Geocoded Chinese Development Projects and the Diffusion of Economic Activity

-This dataset geolocates Chinese official finance projects committed or implemented from 2000-2014 to capture 3,485 projects totaling $273.6 billion.
-The data includes both Chinese aid and non-concessional official financing.
+This dataset geolocates Chinese Government-financed projects that were implemented between 2000-2014.
+It captures 3,485 projects worth $273.6 billion in total official financing.
+The dataset includes both Chinese aid and non-concessional official financing.

 The Geographic Dispersion of Nighttime Light Intensity

 West Africa’s Shifting Nighttime Coast